LemonLimeGroup/LLP/src/README.txt

                 - If the server does not have the specified file, then the client will receive a response from the server that the file is not found.
-                - When the file is downloaded, it will be titled "downloaded_[filename]" and will be placed in the src/ directory.
+                - When the file is downloaded, it will be titled "downloaded_[filename]" and will be placed in the same directory as the *.java and *.class files

             Command: post [filename]
                 - Upload a file named [filename] from the client to the server.
-                - The file to be uploaded must begin the src/ directory.
+                - The file to be uploaded must be in the same directory as the source files.

             Command: window [max_window_size]
                 - Specifies the maximum receiver's window size for the FTA_Client (in number of segments).